 Teaching and Learning

-You will benefit from a mix of formal instruction and private study.
-Formal lectures are intended to give you a sound understanding of legal topics covered in the relevant modules, and you are expected to enhance your knowledge through private study and research.
-Tutorials and seminars (small group teaching) require active student participation and are particularly effective in assisting you in applying the law to practical situations.
-Online resources and exercises, group work and presentations all help to ensure that you develop a strong set of skills to equip you for life.
+You will be taught through a combination of large-group lectures and small-class sessions, such as tutorials, seminars or workshops.
+Formal lectures are intended to give you a sound understanding of relevant legal topics, and you are expected to enhance your knowledge through private study and research.
+Tutorials and seminars require active student participation and are particularly effective in assisting you in applying the law to practical situations.
+In addition, we use alternative forms of teaching delivery to provide a broad-based learning experience for our students.
+For example, student learning is enhanced through the use of podcasts and lecture capture technology, drop-in sessions, learning cafés, and clinical legal skills workshops.
+Online resources and exercises, group work, and presentations all help to ensure that you develop a strong set of transferrable skills.

 Assessment takes many forms, each appropriate to the learning outcomes of the module in question.
 Degrees are classified on the basis of 240 credits, taken across the final two years in each programme.
 Year Two contributes 30% to the overall classification and the final year contributes 70% to the overall classification.
 For students taking a year abroad or in China, the programme lasts four years and Year Three is spent in your chosen destination.
 For these students, Year Two is worth 20%, Year Three 10%, and Year Four contributes 70% to their final classification.